bhisaac/5eFP/5eFP-SRD-V0.1.md

 - **Damage Vulnerability** fire
 - **Damage Resistances** piercing
 - **Senses** passive Perception 10
-- **Languages** understands the languages it knew in life but can’t speak

 **False Appearance.** While the tree remains motionless, it is indistinguishable from a normal tree.